Our Team

 Kelly Wu

-Accounting and Operations Associate
+Accounting & Operations Associate

 Kelly Wu (she/her) is the Accounting and Operations Associate at the Asian Pacific Fund.
 In this role, she provides finance, accounting, operations, and administrative support.